quantitative-technologies/transformer-high-level-keras-api/README.md

 Indeed it does much better on the last difficult sentence.

 There is also the `evaluation` mode to calculate the corpus level BLEU score.
-This take some time as auto-regressive inference is relatively slow:
+This takes some time as auto-regressive inference is relatively slow:

 ```bash
 $ python -m program --mode evaluate -c 16